 Students will be participating in two core Health and Physical Education lessons per week.
-The subject focuses on the students being active, whilst experiencing a variety of different practical contexts which are new to the cohort.
+The subject focuses on the students being active across a range of physical activity contexts.
 The main objective is based on the principle that students should be provided with opportunities that allow them to develop their competence and confidence.